LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/General.rst

 :tocdepth: 3

-.. _CInterface.Headers:
+.. _ARKStep_CInterface.Headers:

 Access to library and header files
 ===========================================

 At this point, it is assumed that the installation of ARKode, following the procedure described in the section :ref:`Installation`, has been completed successfully.

 Regardless of where the user's application program resides, its associated compilation and load commands must make reference to the appropriate locations for the library and header files required by ARKode.
 The relevant library files are

 - ``libdir/libsundials_arkode.lib``,
 - ``libdir/libsundials_nvec*.lib`` (one or two files),

 where the file extension ``.lib`` is typically ``.so`` for shared libraries and ``.a`` for static libraries.
 The relevant header files are located in the subdirectories

 - ``incdir/include/arkode``
 - ``incdir/include/sundials``